 5-1 Annual Meeting

-The annual meeting of the members shall be held at 7:30 o'clock during November of each year, date to be announced.
-The purpose of this meeting shall be to elect officers and at-large members of the executive board as provided in Article 3-2.
+The annual meeting of the members shall be held at 7 o'clock during November of each year, date to be announced.
+The purpose of this meeting shall be to elect officers and at-large members of the Executive Board as provided in Article 3-2.
 Each member attending will be entitled to cast one vote for each office.
-This meeting will be announced at least two weeks in advance in the Moneysaver and in the association newsletter No change in said date can be made within sixty days of the meeting.
+This meeting will be announced at least two weeks in advance on the Everything Randolph Facebook page and in the association newsletter.
+No change in said date can be made within sixty days of the meeting.

 5-2 Regular Meetings

-Regular meetings of the association shall be held on the third Thursday of the month at 7:30 P.M.
-At these meetings, the executive board will conduct the business of the association.
+Regular meetings of the association shall be held on the third Wednesday of the month at 7:00 P.M. either in person or by videoconference.
+At these meetings, the Executive Board will conduct the business of the association.
 Members are welcome to attend, and to speak if they wish to do so.

 5-3 Special Meetings

-Special meetings of the executive board may be called by the president or any other officer.
-The President shall call a special meeting upon written request of three or more members of the executive board, stating the object of the meeting.
-Special meetings may also be called by the president upon written application by three or more members explaining the object of the meeting.
-Notice of the time and place of special meetings shall be given to every member of the executive board by mail at least 48 hours before such meeting, or by telephone at least 24 hours before.
+Special meetings of the Executive Board may be called by the President or any other officer.
+The President shall call a special meeting upon written request of three or more members of the Executive Board, stating the objective of the meeting.
+Special meetings may also be called by the President upon written application by three or more members explaining the objective of the meeting.
+Notice of the time and place of special meetings shall be given to every member of the Executive Board by mail at least 48 hours before such meeting, or by telephone at least 24 hours before.

 5-8 Execution of Papers